1501454486/1501454486/README.md

 ## Hi there 👋

+I'm a second-year college student in Zhejiang University, minoring in ACEE(Advanced honor Class of Engineering Education) of CKC college.

+I'm interested in computer science and engineering.

+- 🔭 Currently, I'm working on computer vision.
+- 🌱 Dream of persuing a Computer Science PhD degree at one of the top-four universities in the US!
+- Hobbies:
+  - 🎹 Piano!
+Especially pieces arranged by Amenzz.
+  - 🚲 Cycling!
+  - 🏸 Badminton!

+If you find my soul interesting, welcome to contact me!

+How to reach me:
+- 📫 Email: 1501454486@qq.com

 <!--
 **1501454486/1501454486** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.